 Skills for Impact Program, Elective module, MPA Year 1 and Year 2 Students

-Russia’s annexation of the Crimea, the global financial crisis, Brexit, the Ebola epidemic, the election of Donald Trump among others, all caught experts and policy makers by surprise.
-It points to the fact that public policy is often ill equipped to better anticipate the future in times of growing complexity and uncertainty.
+Russia’s annexation of the Crimea, the global financial crisis, Brexit, the Ebola epidemic, the election of Donald Trump among others, all caught “experts” and policy makers by surprise.
+This points to the fact that public policy is often ill equipped to better operate in an increasingly complex environment let alone anticipate the future in times of ever growing complexity and uncertainty.

-Scenario planning is one tool that allows policymakers and stakeholders alike to better anticipate and impact the future and consider the long-term implications of policy actions.
-Instead of trying to predict only one most likely or desired policy path policy practitioners, using scenario planning, seek to construct multiple histories of the future.
-Scenario planning can help to explore strategic reform options from the perspective of alternative futures in order to integrate potential threats and opportunities at an early stage to proactively shape the future.
+Scenario planning is one tool that allows policymakers and stakeholders alike to better anticipate and impact the future and consider the long-term implications of their policy actions.
+Instead of trying to predict one single policy path that appears most likely or desired, policy makers and strategists using scenario planning seek to construct multiple histories of the future to better anticipate changes in our constantly emerging and highly complex environment.
+Scenario planning can thus help to explore strategic reform options from the perspective of alternative futures in order to integrate potential threats and opportunities at an early stage to proactively shape the future.